somasundaram2000/M1_Application_ContactsManagement/1_Requirements/README.md

 ## Introduction :

 - You can create/add a new contact of a person with their name, mobile number, email id's and address.
-- After creating, all the contacts will be listed one by one.
-- If you want to edit any information of a particular person, you can also Edit by clicking on it.
+- If you want to edit any information of a particular person, you can also Modify it.
 - You can also delete any contact.

 ## Features :

 - Add a New Contact
-- List all contacts
+- Print all contacts
-- Search for contact
+- Modify contact
-- Edit a contact
+- Search contact
-- Delete a contact
+- Delete contact
-- Exit a contact
+- Close contact

 ## SWOT Analysis :